Practical-ML/marketing-mix-modelling/README.md

 👉 Read the Medium posts here:

-#1 Cleaning and preparing marketing data in R prior to ML and analysis:
+1. Cleaning and preparing marketing data in R prior to ML and analysis: https://practicalmachinelearning.medium.com/cleaning-and-preparing-marketing-data-in-r-prior-to-machine-learning-or-analysis-ec1a12079f1

-https://practicalmachinelearning.medium.com/cleaning-and-preparing-marketing-data-in-r-prior-to-machine-learning-or-analysis-ec1a12079f1
+2. Coming soon!
+Performing marketing mix modelling in R